Quick Facts About Older Used Cars

 For example, a decade ago, heated rear seats were considered a tremendous luxury reserved for only the most expensive cars.
 Today, the feature is on the options lists of most family sedans and even some compacts.
 It’s the same story with automatic climate control, adaptive cruise control, and ventilated or air-conditioned front seats.
 A panoramic sunroof and many other items once considered luxuries have become relatively commonplace today.

 As a result, we suggest going for the newest possible model if you’re looking to maximize your equipment.
-If you choose a high-end luxury car, such as a BMW or a Mercedes-Benz, beware of potentially high maintenance bills that can make these vehicles even more expensive to own as they age.
+If you choose a high-end luxury car, such as a BMW or a Mercedes-Benz, beware of potentially costly maintenance bills that can make these vehicles even more expensive to own as they age.

 What Is the Best Age for a Used Car?